sahil-work13/resume-skill-matcher/README.md

 Each user has isolated chat sessions

-Document context is never shared across users
+Uploaded document context is never shared

 Prompt injection protection:

-Strict document-only answering
+Answers only from documents

-No assumptions allowed
+No assumptions or fabricated data

 🧠 AI Prompt Strategy
 System Prompt Rules

-Answer only from provided documents
+Answer only from the provided documents

 No assumptions or hallucinations

-Clear fallback:
+Fallback message:

 “The document does not contain this information.”